Annealed almost periodic entropy: Haagerup functions and central extensions

+Corollary~\ref{cor:Haa-Verb} actually holds for any grounded enumeration, but the general case requires some more complicated calculations because then the sets $F_n$ need not be connected in the right Cayley graph.
+One has to consider the projection of $z_{g_n}$ to the span of all the vectors in $\pi(F_n)z$ which correspond to the points of each right-connected component of $F_n$ that are closest $g_n$.

-If the Haagerup function $\phi$ is associated to $\pi = \pi_\phi$ by the cyclic vector $z$, and if $A$ and $B$ are two finite connected subsets of the \emph{right} Cayley graph of $(\G,S)$ such that $A\cap B$ is a singleton $\{g\}$, then the subspaces $\rm{span}\,\pi(A)z$ and $\rm{span}\,\pi(B)z$ are relatively orthogonal over $\bbC\cdot \pi(g)z$.
-This is an aspect of a more complete `independence' phenomenon which is explained in~\cite[Section 5]{BakTim07}.
-In view of our interpretation of `conditioning' as projecting to an orthogonal subspace (see Section~\ref{sec:log-det-ent-etc}), this shows that Haagerup functions are a representation theoretic analog of free-group Markov processes, as already noted by Burton and Juschenko in~\cite{BurJus22}.
-The reference~\cite[Section 5]{BakTim07} also explains the generalization of this construction using matrices to obtain $\rmM_k$-valued positive definite functions.
+Lemma~\ref{lem:like-Markov} is an instance of a more complete `independence' phenomenon which is explained in~\cite[Sec.
+5]{BakTim07}.
+When $r = 1$, so $\G = \bbZ$, Haagerup functions correspond to first-order Bernstein--Szeg\H{o} polynomials in the study of orthogonal polynomials on the unit circle: the family for which all but the first Verblunsky coefficients vanishs.
+See~\cite[Ex.
+1.6.2 and Sec.
+1.7]{SimOPUCI}.
+In keeping with our interpretation of `conditioning' as projecting to an orthogonal subspace (see Example~\ref{ex:1D-cond-ent}), one can also regard Haagerup functions as the representation theoretic analog of free-group Markov processes, as already noted by Burton and Juschenko in~\cite{BurJus22}.
+See~\cite{Bowen10b,Sew14} for an introduction to Markov chains on free groups.
+The reference~\cite[Sec.
+5]{BakTim07} also explains the generalization of this construction using matrices to obtain $\rmM_k$-valued positive definite functions.

-Now pick a length-first enumeration $g_0$, $g_1$, \dots of $\G$, let $F_n := \{g_0,g_1,\dots,g_n\}$, and suppose that $F_{n+1}$ is an enlargement of $F_n$ in direction $s_n$.
-Let us show that the Verblunsky coefficient of $\phi$ from $F_n$ to $F_{n+1}$ vanishes for all $n$ such that $|g_{n+1}| \ge 2$.
-For such a value of $n$, let $h$ be the prefix of $g_{n+1}$ of length $|g_{n+1}|-1$.
-Then $h$ is one step from $g_{n+1}$ towards $e$ in the \emph{right} Cayley graph.
-Since $|h| < |g_{n+1}|$, $h$ also lies in $F_n$, because we picked a length-first enumeration.
-Finally, $s_n$ is the first letter of the reduced word of $g_{n+1}$, and also of $h$ because $h$ still has length at least $1$.
-Overall, this shows that $h \in F_n\cap s_n F_n$, and $h$ separates $g_{n+1}$ from the rest of $F_n$ in the right Cayley graph.
-Therefore Proposition~\ref{prop:three-block-completion} and the relative orthogonality from the previous paragraph give the desired vanishing of the Veblunsky coefficient.

-On the other hand, as long as $|\phi(s)| < 1$ for every $s \in S$, the first few Verblunsky coefficients all lie in the interior of the unit disk.
-Because of the formulas in Theorem~\ref{mainthm:annealed-formula}, this provides a family of examples with finite but non-zero annealed AP entropy. \fin